virajvchavan/portfolio/src/projects/medianet.md

 tags: ['javascript', 'reactjs', 'nodejs', 'php', 'html', 'css']
 ---

-# Frontend for Apps at Media.net
+# Apps at Media.net

 This is at my current job at <a href='https://media.net' target="_blank">Media.net</a>.
-I'm part of the front-end team building web apps having more than a million impressions a day.
+I'm part of the team building web apps having more than a million impressions a day.

 The project has a large team consisting several small sub-teams having different responsibilities.
-I am part of the 3 people sub-team that handle the front-end and making things configurable on the back-end.

-While most of the front-end was written in Vanilla JS with a few essential libraries, I got to write new parts of the app in **ReactJs**.
-Also modified related functionality on their server, which involved getting to know some part of the backend codebase written in PHP.
+My role in the team has been more on the front-end, with occasional changes/feature implementations on the backend.
+On the front-end, I got to implement complex interactive **data-intensive UIs** in **ReactJs**.

-I also got introduced to **nodejs** and how it can be used to create server-side software.
+On the back-end, I got introduced to **nodejs** and learned to use it to create services on the server-side.
+Also learned some PHP to make changes to some old code. **MySQL** as a the primary database with several Redis instances for the caching layer.

 The scale in terms of number of users and code helped me understand the challenges involved in building **large complex systems**.
 I understood how efficient **caching** at different places can speed up our systems.